olyism/tian-xia/src/pages/index.md

     The Fellowship aims to cultivate leaders dedicated to improving the long-term future through macro-strategic work.
 This type of work targets areas that hold great transformative potential on the timescale of decades yet are being neglected by current mainstream efforts.
+testimonials:
+  - quote: The Tianxia fellowship was the most concentrated dose of big thinking, new ideas, innovative (and effective) organizations, and amazing people that I have encountered in my professional life.
 main:
   heading: Great coffee with no compromises
   description: >